Two types of cyberattack pain: Yours and your attackers'

-That’s where the “pyramid of pain” can be utilized to showcase how SEI IT Services operates.
-The pyramid is a multilayered baseline tool that classifies how well a security operations center (SOC) is functioning.
+The “Pyramid of Pain” is a multilayered baseline tool that classifies how well a security operations center (SOC) is functioning.
 It’s not a new concept by any means.
 The pyramid was introduced in 2013 by David J. Bianco, who is now Target Corporation’s principal engineer for cybersecurity.1

 Bianco’s pyramid gauges the degree of difficulty, frustration and cost — basically the pain — an SOC team can cause for cyberattackers.
 For hackers wanting to do you harm, their pain becomes increasingly more severe as your program defense moves from the bottom levels to the pyramid’s point.

 The Pyramid of Pain works at all levels of cybersecurity

 To protect your network, your data and your investment, you need a team of cybersecurity professionals with the expertise to help ensure that your defense functions at every point of the pyramid.